 We therefore strongly recommend using the SRT protocol to broadcast from other continents.
 SRT is designed to perform very well over long distances and unreliable networks (see this comparison with RTMP by Haivision).
 It is perfectly possible to send a full HD SRT broadcast to Clevercast from anywhere in the world.

 With SRT you can choose to send embedded audio streams along with the video, or you can send a single language as the floor language for your translators when using Translate@Home (T@H).
 If your encoder doesn’t support SRT, you can try using OBS Studio (free) instead.

+WebRTC is made for worldwide communication in real time, so interpreters don’t have to be located in Europe.
+It depends on each individual interpreter’s connection, in Europe or on another continent.
 We strongly recommend to follow our general rule of testing sufficiently in advance under circumstances parallel to the live stream.
-Also make sure your interpreters meet our requirements and best practices.
+Also make sure your interpreters meet our best practices.